Purchasing Real Estate in the Business Name

 2. Locate the Right Property

 Find the property you want to purchase by using online services to find real estate for sale that meets your specific goals.
-The type of loan you are seeking will depend on the future use of that property, whether for new contruction, business use, resale, or rental income.
-There are a variety of funding options, but each will be dependant on the future potential use of the property, not just where it is at time of purchase.
+The type of loan you are seeking will depend on the future use of that property, whether for new construction, business use, resale, or rental income.
+There are a variety of funding options, but each will be dependent on the future potential use of the property, not just where it is at time of purchase.
 You will need to outline the property's potential, as well as your future plans and goals so you can present them to the lender later.

 3. Making Contact